 I have even created a board called “Nevue Fine Art Marketing Blog” as well as the different categories my blog has.

-My audience can easily see what the newest post is on my site or they can go to a different board to find something more specific.
+My audience can easily see what the newest post is on my site or go to a different board to find something specific.

 Follow me on Pinterest to see how I organized my boards.

 Not only do you get all of the analytics for your business account but you can also apply for Rich Pins.

 Rich Pins help make images stand out more on Pinterest.

 Here is a screenshot of one of my pins.